“Challenging healthcare industry conduct that may raise prices and stifle innovation is a top priority,” FTC says in policy statement.

 It is in the interest of drug manufacturers and pharmacies, not consumers, for the FTC to target PBMs, which is the one industry using market forces to push the drug makers and pharmacies to lower costs for patients and health plan sponsors, Bass said.

 She noted PBM formularies give patients strong incentives to use generic drugs, so 90% of all prescriptions are filled with generic drugs.
-For every dollar spend on PBM services, the PBMs deliver $10 in savings, Bass said.
+For every dollar spent on PBM services, the PBMs deliver $10 in savings, Bass said.